This is an average stream flow

 rough waters can be a chore.
 In

-some places it is almost
+some places it’s almost

 impossible to wade upstream.